Skip to Content

 Warning signs to watch for

-• You feel exhausted after social events - whilst everyone feels a bit tired after a busy day, if you're experiencing profound exhaustion after situations that require listening and communication, that's listening fatigue at work.
+• You feel tired after social events.
+Everyone gets a little tired after a busy day, but if you feel really tired after events that require listening and talking, that's listening fatigue at work.

-• You're withdrawing from hobbies and activities - if you've stopped attending your book club, given up on evening classes, or no longer go to the cinema because hearing has become too difficult, that's a warning sign that hearing loss is restricting your life in ways that can affect mental health.
+• You're giving up on hobbies and activities.
+If you've stopped going to your book club, stopped taking evening classes or stopped going to the movies because it's too hard to hear, that's a sign that hearing loss is making your life harder in ways that can hurt your mental health.

 What you can do

-The encouraging news is that addressing hearing loss can have a remarkably positive impact on mental health.
-Research shows that people who get hearing aids often experience improvements in confidence, social engagement, and overall quality of life - and many report feeling less anxious and depressed.
+The good news is that dealing with hearing loss can have a very positive effect on mental health.
+Studies have shown that people who get hearing aids often feel more confident, interact with others more, and have a better quality of life overall.
+Many also say they feel less anxious and depressed.

 Get your hearing tested

-The first step is knowing exactly what you're dealing with.
-A comprehensive hearing test will show whether you have hearing loss, what type it is, and how severe.
+The first step is knowing exactly what you're dealing with, as a comprehensive hearing test will show whether you have hearing loss, what type it is, and how severe.
 This information is essential for determining the best course of action.

 Our audiologists provide thorough hearing assessments, and we can arrange these either in a clinic or in the comfort of your own home if that's more convenient.
 There's no charge for the consultation, and there's absolutely no obligation.